wondrousWebWorks/portfolio/README.md

 - A portfolio showcasing the developer's projects with project information and links to repositories and live sites
 - The ability to contact the developer for queries or for work
 - Easy navigation between all pages of the site

+#### User Stories

+##### User Story A

+*"As a first-time user of the site, I want the UX to be well designed so that I can navigate the site with ease."*

+##### User Story B

+*"As someone wishing to see the developer's ability, I want to see good design practices so that I can assess their skill level."*

+##### User Story C

+*"As an interest party, I want to be able to naviagte to the developer's GitHub repositories and LinkedIn profile so I can get more detailed information about them."*

+##### User Story D

+*"As a prospective employer, I want to be able to see a portfolio of projects so that I can assess the developer's experience and ability."*

+##### User Story E

+*"As a prospective customer, I want to be able to contact the developer so that I can discuss them working on a project for me."*

 ## Bugs